dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ## Other configuration

 This topic only pertains to *app configuration*.
-Other aspects of hosting ASP.NET Core apps are configured using other configuration files not covered in this topic:
+Other aspects of hosting ASP.NET Core apps are configured using configuration files not covered in this topic:

 * *launch.json*/*launchSettings.json* are tooling configuration files for the Development environment, described:
   * In <xref:fundamentals/environments#development>.
-  * Across the documentation set where the file is used to configure ASP.NET Core apps for Development scenarios.
+  * Across the documentation set where the files are used to configure ASP.NET Core apps for Development scenarios.
 * *web.config* is a server configuration file, described in the following topics:
   * <xref:host-and-deploy/iis/index>
   * <xref:host-and-deploy/aspnet-core-module>